LatentKeypointGAN: Controlling Images via Latent Keypoints: Method

 \subsection{Image Generator}

-The image generator $\cG$ follows the progressively growing architecture of StyleGAN \citep{karras2019style}, combined with the idea of spatial normalization from SPADE \citep{park2019semantic}, which was designed to generate images conditioned on segmentation masks.
-Please refer to Appendix \ref{supp:archi_details} for additional details.
-In the following, we explain how we replace the role of manually annotated segmentation masks in the original with learned keypoints.
-Our generator starts from a learned $4\times4\times512$ constant matrix and keeps applying convolutions and upsampling to obtain feature maps of increasing resolution.
-Following SPADE \citep{park2019semantic}, the original BatchNorm \citep{ioffe2015batch} layers are replaced with spatial adaptive normalization to control the content.
-By contrast to SPADE, we do not condition on annotated segmentation masks but instead on the learned feature maps introduced in Section~\ref{sec: keypoint generator}, and we do not use the residual links \citep{he2016deep} because we found it detrimental in combination with progressive training.
-The generator increases resolution layer-by-layer with multiple adaptive normalization layers, requiring differently-sized feature maps.
-To create feature maps that match the respective spatial resolution of the generator, we apply Equation~\ref{eq:heatmap} multiple times.
+Our image generator $\cG$ follows the progressively growing architecture of StyleGAN \cite{karras2019style} and combines it with the idea of spatial normalization from SPADE \cite{park2019semantic}, which was designed to generate images conditioned on segmentation masks.
+Our generator starts from a learned $4\times4\times512$ constant tensor and keeps applying convolutions and upsampling to obtain feature maps of increasing resolution.
+We apply Equation~\ref{eq:heatmap} multiple times to generate style maps of different resolution.